aemarch/aem-maven-archetype/README.md

 If you're reciving a similar error do the following:

-1) Download the aem-project-archetype-23-SNAPSHOT.jar from this project's src folder.
+1) Download the aem-project-archetype-23-SNAPSHOT.jar from this project.
 2) Update the -DarchetypeRepository value in the command below to the location of the downloaded jar.
 3) Create the root project folder and run